 Hiring a new employee is no small feat.
 It’s a cross-functional, resource-intensive process.
 For most organizations, hiring a new employee is a multi-step exercise to identify the company’s needs, the team’s needs, and to assess potential candidates.

-Hiring a new employee can be a complex process.
+Hiring the right new employees is a complex process for most organizations — a multiple-step, cross-functional, resource-intensive process that takes time and patience.
 There are a lot of applicant tracking systems that provide a detailed run-through of where each candidate is in the hiring process.
-However, sometimes it's useful to be able to provide a simple, high-level view of where employees are as they move from applicant to new hire.
-You can use Miro's hiring process template if you don't have another tracking system, or if you want to easily share a status with stakeholders.
+However, sometimes it's helpful to provide a simple, high-level view of where employees are as they move from applicant to new hire.
+You can use Miro's Hiring Process Template if you don't have another tracking system or want to share a status with stakeholders easily.

 What are the stages of the hiring process?